Logbooks And Record Keeping

 A log can be kept on paper or computer or both depending on your personal preference.

 My log is kept as an SQL database on one of my radio computers.
-I also automatically upload a copy to HRDLog this allows you to search my log and display brief contact details below.

 When I’m operating at a portable location, I keep a paper log, transferring the information to my main log as time allows.